PeterCamilleri/CX16/quirks/new.md

 The comparison will be made on the basis of the hardware and software differences between the chips with an emphasis on those factors that affect the Commander X 16 project.
+For a closer look at the technologies used in these devices, see a [deep dive](./process.md).

 ## Programming